Credit Cards 15 min read

 Points vs. Miles: What's the Difference?

 "Points" and "miles" are essentially the same thing: reward currency with different names.
-Chase and Amex use "points," while airlines and Capital One use "miles."
+Banks like Citi use points, while airlines like United and Alaska use miles.
 Both are worth approximately 1-2 cents each depending on redemption.
 Do not let terminology confuse you.

 Two Types of Travel Cards

-General-Purpose Travel Cards (Chase Sapphire, Capital One Venture, Amex Gold) earn flexible points that can:
+General-Purpose Travel Cards (Citi Strata Premier, BofA Premium Rewards, Mastercard Black Card) earn flexible points that can:

 • Transfer to 10-20+ airline and hotel partners at 1:1 ratio